Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 The main advantages of this approach are: i) gaining a boost in performance without additional labeling costs when compared to the baseline, and ii) the model can effectively capture the multi-modal behavior of interacting agents while learning semantically meaningful interaction modes.

-Uber further was researching training neural networks based on different techniques such as safe mutation based on output gradients (US10699195B2), learning methods using an evolutionary program (US20200151576A1), and training artificial neural networks using evolution-based strategies and novelty search (WO2019116353A1).
+Uber was further researching training neural networks using different techniques, such as safe mutation based on output gradients (US10699195B2), learning methods using an evolutionary program (US20200151576A1), and training artificial neural networks using evolution-based strategies and novelty search (WO2019116353A1).

 Machine Learning

-Machine Learning is crucial for autonomous vehicles, as certain driving systems are improved by using ML-based models.
-Machine learning relies hugely on data to improve car function day by day.
-The deal is higher the data, the faster the improvement.
+Machine Learning is crucial for autonomous vehicles, as ML-based models improve specific driving systems.
+Machine learning relies heavily on data to enhance car function day by day.
+The higher the deal, the faster the improvement.
 And in terms of data, Uber was and is way behind its counterparts.

-Thus, researching ML was a top priority to get their hands on more data.
-However, like other companies, Uber hid the information about how the system works in its self-driving cars until March 2020.
+Thus, researching ML was a top priority to gain access to more data.
+However, like other companies, Uber kept the information about how its self-driving cars work hidden until March 2020.

 On March 4, 2020, Uber revealed the machine learning technology behind its self-driving cars.
-Machine learning models were an essential part of Uber’s self-driving cars as they handled tasks such as processing sensor input, identifying objects, and predicting where those objects might go.
+Machine learning models were an essential part of Uber’s self-driving cars, handling tasks such as processing sensor input, identifying objects, and predicting where those objects might go.

 Uber created a five-step life cycle, from data ingestion to model serving, for the training and deployment of ML models in its self-driving vehicles (illustrated below for reference).